GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/solutions.md

 Welcome to the coach's guide for the *Cloud Run in a Speed Run* hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

+> [!NOTE]
-> **Note** If you are a gHacks participant, this is the answer guide.
+> If you are a gHacks participant, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!

 ## Coach's Guides